DS3Lab/DBCourseMaterial/sql-interactive-part-1/step7.md

 FROM emp_sal_dept
 JOIN avg_salaries USING(dept_no);`{{execute}}

-For the final query, let's calculate the oldest managers per department:
+For the final query, let's calculate the oldest managers per department.
+This query has a correlated query in the `WHERE` clause:

 `WITH max_age_dept AS
     ( SELECT max(age(birth_date)) AS max_age,